tobyw121/Java-Installer/README.md

 # Java-installer
-`Install Java for Ubuntu ,Linux Mint and Another Linux Distros with Based on Ubuntu`
+`Install Java for Ubuntu ,Linux Mint and Another Linux Distros with Based on Ubuntu , Debian `

  How to use ?